aryxnsdfs/bert-sentiment-finetune/README.md

 ## How to Install:

-## 🚀 How It Works
+##  How It Works

 1. **Data Preparation**:
-   - Load CSV file containing reviews and ratings.
+   - Load CSV file containing reviews and ratings or you can test using -https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products.
    - Map ratings: 1–2 → Negative (0), 4–5 → Positive (1), drop rating = 3.
    - Drop null values and convert labels to integers.